vongdarakia/react-subscribe-context/README.md

 // NameComponent.tsx
 import { useSubscribe } from "react-subscribe-context";
 import { SpiderManContext } from "path/to/SpiderManContext";
+import { FirstNameComponent } from "path/to/FirstNameComponent";
+import { LastNameComponent } from "path/to/LastNameComponent";

 export const NameComponent = (): ReactElement => {
   const [, , contextControl] = useSubscribe(SpiderManContext);